Rafael-Anguiano/MyCV_App/README.md

 5. In the Languages Screen you can find the programming languages that I have used in my life.

 > During all the app, at the right bottom you would see a blue circle, this are FABs (Floating Action Buttoms).
 Once you press blue circle it will display three circles.
+> One with the GitHub Icon.
+This one will redirect you to my GitHub profile.
 > One with a Mail Icon.
 Press this button will display a screen to write me an Email.
 > One with a Chat Icon.
 This one will open Facebook Messenger in your phone with my chat there to write me a message.
 > One with the WhatsApp Icon.
 This one will open WhatsApp Messenger in your phone with my chat there to write me a message.